zentrocdot/Bash/PROGRAMMING.md

 [10]    www&#8203;.shellcheck.net/

+<p align="justify">If you like what I present here, and if it helps you above, donate me a cup of coffee.
+I drink a lot of coffee while programming and writing :coffee:.</p>

 <hr width="100%" size="2">

 <p align="center">I loved the time when you could get also a hamburger for one euro!</p>